-Tami Swearingen is the Senior Vice President, Nursing and Patient Services, Nurse Executive at the Kennedy Krieger Institute.
+Tami Swearingen is the Chief Nursing Officer and the Senior Vice President of Healthcare Quality.
 She is also an adjunct faculty member at the Johns Hopkins School of Nursing.

 Swearingen's current research interests are evidence-based practices and learning.
 She currently was one of the authors on a chapter regarding evidence-based practices in a nursing publication.

 Shaefer, S., DiPietro, E., Swearingen, T. Building Core Competencies in Nursing Academia- Chapter 5.
 Johns Hopkins Nursing Evidence-Based Practice: Implementation and Translation.
 2010.

 Reber, P., DiPietro, E., Smith, R., Paraway, Y., Obst, B., Koller, C., Swearingen, T. Communication: The Key to Effective Interdisciplinary Collaboration in the Care of a Child with Complex Rehabilitation Needs.
 September, 2011.